AHendley84/Pizza-Stop-MIlestone-Project-3/README.md

     - As a first time visitor, I would like to be able to understand the purpose of the website.
     - As a first time visitor, I would like to register for a free account.
+    - As a first time visitor, start browsing the existing recipes.

 - Returning Visitor